CHAPTER 5: JAKE

 I grimace as Olivia; the granddaughter of Therese and the late Nathan Weiss drops a chunk of jam onto the corner of my presentation.
 She seems more interested in sopping-up every last bit of Cesar’s homemade strawberry jam with her toast than in anything I have to say about Tomahawk Hill’s future.

-A glance at my watch confirms that I’d only been talking forty minutes or so, but from the look on Olivia’s face, I’d been lecturing her for over three hours about rock pigmentations.
+A glance at my watch confirms that I’d only been talking thirty minutes or so, but from the look on Olivia’s face, I’d been lecturing her for over three hours about rock pigmentations.
 There is so much more I want to say, but my instincts take over.
 She doesn’t want to hear it.
 Either that, or she’s heard it all before.

 “I see you’ve used many of my grandfather’s ideas in your own sketches,” Olivia says, her tone gilded with reproach.